-4. Improve core systems
+3. Improve core systems

-4.1.
+- 4.1.
 Invest in communications.
 A greater focus on efficient and effective communications would greatly facilitate improved governance and stronger relationships with the Executive Board and other key partners and stakeholders through faster and improved communications.
 This requires strengthening of the communications role and resourcing.
 A specific communications plan and funding package could be prepared to fast-track improved communications both internally and externally.
-Of greatest importance are the communications systems that will underpin the implementation of efforts to raise the strategic profile and streamlined functioning of UN-Habitat.
+Of greatest importance are the communications systems that will underpin the implementation of efforts to raise the strategic profile and streamlined functioning of UN-Habitat. - 4.2.

-4.2.
 Mobilize resources to strengthen core business systems and stabilize core staffing positions.
 Package and promote critical organizational activities as short-term projects to leverage the required funding and address critical gaps (e.g. upgrading monitoring and reporting, improving public relations, taking opportunities to raise profile, completing decentralization in line with UN Reform).
-This should include contribution to core staffing requirements for implementing these short term, outcome focused initiatives to complete the staffing reform approach and in improved public relations for fund-raising and relationship management.
+This should include contribution to core staffing requirements for implementing these short term, outcome focused initiatives to complete the staffing reform approach and in improved public relations for fund-raising and relationship management. - 4.3.

-4.3.
 Acknowledge organizational risks and implement a prioritized and targeted risk management plan to minimize the likelihood and impact of risk occurrence.
 UN-Habitat does not currently implement a comprehensive system for risk management.
 The Executive Board needs to be regularly appraised of the most critical risks facing the organization and how these can best and realistically be addressed, particularly reputational risks, the need for excellence in stakeholder management and public relations, loss of key expertise through staff over-load, dispersed efforts due to fragmented programming, amongst others, critical bureaucratic processes that block processes, amongst others.
 This will help to focus the strategic action of the UN-Habitat leadership on the highest priority actions.
 It will also keep the leadership more informed on how risks can be prevented and mitigated.

-5. Strengthen measurement and tracking of results and learning outcomes
+4. Strengthen measurement and tracking of results and learning outcomes

 5.1.
 Strengthen processes and systems for integrated, outcome-focused design, monitoring and evaluation.
 UN-Habitat should strengthen its monitoring and evaluation work in a systematic manner.
-In addition, the organization should fully operationalize management information systems that have already been formulated such as the Project Accrual and Accountability System (PAAS) to ensure consistent, good guality information that is comparable between programmes level and between countries and regions.
+In addition, the organization should fully operationalize management information systems that have already been formulated such as the Project Accrual and Accountability System (PAAS) to ensure consistent, good quality information that is comparable between programmes level and between countries and regions.
 This requires a more standardized "classification" of indicators that demonstrate causal linkages to corporate outcomes and clearer guidelines on fewer but more strategic outcome indicators.
-Internal commitment. leadership support and internal follow-up would result in more rigorous tracking of results.
+Internal commitment, leadership support and internal follow-up would result in more rigorous tracking of results.
+Preparation of a specific "project" on systems integration could be developed demonstrating the value and potential substantial impact of a donor investing in institution-wide improved systems.
+Seeking specific support, including an acknowledgement package for the donor could create a short-term boost to bring systems in line with the new strategic plan and tighten internal tracking mechanisms.
+This would then enable the allocated funds within projects to planning, design, monitoring and evaluation to be used to better effect.

-XVIII Final Evaluation of the Implementation of the UN-Habitat Strategic Plan 2014-2019
+Final Evaluation of the Implementation of the United Nations Human Settlements Programme Strategic Plan 2014-2019